TCleard/PredictionReconciliationNetwork/README.md

 	* receives an input from a client
 	* generates the corresponding state
 	* sends the state to the clients
+	* notify if someone managed to hack throught the ticker rate to send more inputs that he should be
 * Owner :
 	* your local player
 	* predicts a state based on his own input